basilegithub/General-number-field-sieve-C/README.txt

 This a first working version, which contains the following features:
 - Basic polynomial selection (d-th root) ;
 - Naive sieving ;
-- Naive smoothness test ;
+- Naive and Batch smoothness test ;
 - No large primes allowed ;
 - Block Lanczos used for the linear algebra step (Gaussian elimination and Wiedemann algorithm implemented, but not available to choose for now) ;
 - Lifting method to extract the algebraic square root.